 It’s been four years since Amy is no longer there, but the void she has left in all of us is still too large to be bridged.

-We known Amy Winehouse in 2003 when she released her debut album Frank , and it was love at first sight.
+We known the English singer and songwriter Amy Winehouse in 2003 when she released her debut album Frank , and it was love at first sight.

-We were speechless facing a voice so powerful and profound, especially listening to the singles Stronger Than Me and Take the Box .
+We were speechless facing a voice so powerful and profound, especially listening to the singles Stronger Than Me , In My Bed and Take the Box .

 Back to Black (2006)

-The consecration as a diva arrives in 2006 with the release of the second album Back to Black .
+The consecration as a diva arrives, without any doubt, on October, 27 2006 with the release of the second studio album Back to Black by Island Records.

 The album that blew us away for his frankness, that impressed us with its deep sweetness and that made us feel bad with the poignant and unforgettable Rehab , with the distressing Back to Black and especially with the heartbreaking Love is a Losing Game .